• Skip to content

 From around 6 months, you can help your baby learn to drink from a cup.

-• Give your baby a small, plastic, non-breakable cup that’s easy to grip and hold.
+• Give your baby a small, non-breakable cup that’s easy to grip and hold.

 • Let your baby play with the cup first so that they get used to the way it feels.

-• The first few times your baby uses the cup, guide them by holding the cup too.
+• The first few times your baby uses the cup, help them bring the cup to their mouth.
+Tip the cup gently so your baby can feel the liquid on their lips.

 • Increase the amount of liquid as your baby gets better at drinking.

 • At family meals, use a cup yourself to show your baby how it’s done.
-Babies love to copy their parents.
+Your baby will love to copy what you do.

 Different types of cups